aultimus/slack-user-data-service/README.md

 This will spin up the app and an accompanying database via docker-compose.

+The service can be accessed on port `3000` with a web browser, so running locally the users endpoint can be accessed at `http://localhost:3000/users`

 ## Testing
 In order to run the integration tests execute:
 `make integrationtest`